mrommel/Colony/README.md

 - [Defect] dialogs not centered in landscape mode
 - [Defect] river should end at first ocean
 - [Defect] Coins in level 1&2

+## Done
 - [Defect] multiple path can be combined

-## Done
+- river deltas
+- show planned path of unit (for some time)
 - add pirate ship
 - center to current unit button
 - [Defect] Level icon über settings icon